Whoaa512/starred/README.md

 ## TypeScript

+- [suitedaces/dorabot](https://github.com/suitedaces/dorabot) - macOS app for a 24/7 AI agent with memory, scheduled tasks, browser use + access to Whatsapp, Telegram, Slack.
 - [microsoft/playwright-cli](https://github.com/microsoft/playwright-cli) - CLI for common Playwright actions.
 Record and generate Playwright code, inspect selectors and take screenshots.
 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥  AI Coding agent for the terminal — hash-anchored edits, optimized tool harness, LSP, Python, browser, subagents, and more
 - [qwibitai/nanoclaw](https://github.com/qwibitai/nanoclaw) - A lightweight alternative to Clawdbot / OpenClaw that runs in containers for security.
 Connects to WhatsApp, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK